Palash90/site-assets/blogs/iron-learn/iron-learn-10.md

 Again, don't judge me.
 I do things at times that make no sense at all or makes the most sense that I don't understand at all.

-In bengali, we have a popular proverb - রাখে হরি মারে কে| (_If god protects, no one can destroy_).
+In Bengali, we have a popular proverb - রাখে হরি মারে কে| (_If god protects, no one can destroy_).
 That exactly what happened to `Iron Learn`.

 I consulted my AI friends and came up with an eulogy for Iron Learn.
 Started writing the first line.